JoffreyBENA/TP5-logging/README-english.md

 # Other Methods:

-1) Description of Provided Files:
+## 1. Description of Provided Files:

    - elasticsearch-deployment.yaml: Deployment file for Elasticsearch.
    - elasticsearch-service.yaml: Service file for Elasticsearch.
    - logstash-deployment.yaml: Deployment file for Logstash.
    - logstash-configmap.yaml: Configuration file for Logstash.
    - filebeat-deployment.yaml: Deployment file for Filebeat.
    - filebeat-configmap.yaml: Configuration file for Filebeat.
    - nginx-logstash-pipeline.conf: Logstash pipeline file for the Nginx application.

-2) Prerequisites Description:
+## 2. Prerequisites Description:

    - Ensure you have an operational Kubernetes cluster ready to receive new deployments.
    - Ensure you have the necessary rights and permissions to deploy resources in the cluster.

-3) How to Deploy the Centralized Logging Solution:
+## 3. How to Deploy the Centralized Logging Solution:

-    a- Apply the deployment files for Elasticsearch, Logstash, and Filebeat using the command `kubectl apply -f <file.yaml>` for each file. b- Apply the configuration files for Logstash and Filebeat using the command `kubectl apply -f <file.yaml>` for each file. c- Verify that the deployments are correctly started using `kubectl get pods`.
+  - Apply the deployment files for Elasticsearch, Logstash, and Filebeat using the command `kubectl apply -f <file.yaml>` for each file.
+  - Apply the configuration files for Logstash and Filebeat using the command `kubectl apply -f <file.yaml>` for each file.
+  - Verify that the deployments are correctly started using `kubectl get pods`.

-5) How to Deploy the Nginx Application:
+## 4. How to Deploy the Nginx Application:

-    a- Apply the deployment file for the Nginx application using the command `kubectl apply -f <file.yaml>`. b- Verify that the deployment is correctly started using `kubectl get pods`.
+  - Apply the deployment file for the Nginx application using the command `kubectl apply -f <file.yaml>`.
+  - Verify that the deployment is correctly started using `kubectl get pods`.
-    6- How to Add New Applications to Log Centralization:
+  - How to Add New Applications to Log Centralization:

-To add new applications to log centralization, follow these steps:
+## 5. To add new applications to log centralization, follow these steps:

-    a- Create a new Logstash pipeline file for the desired application, similar to nginx-logstash-pipeline.conf. b- Modify the filebeat-configmap.yaml file to include the new log paths for the application. c- Apply the changes using `kubectl apply -f <file.yaml>` for each file.
+  - Create a new Logstash pipeline file for the desired application, similar to nginx-logstash-pipeline.conf.
+  - Modify the filebeat-configmap.yaml file to include the new log paths for the application.
+  - Apply the changes using `kubectl apply -f <file.yaml>` for each file.

-7) Presentation and Justification of Log Storage and Rotation Strategy:
+## 6. Presentation and Justification of Log Storage and Rotation Strategy:

 We have chosen a log storage and rotation strategy based on the following operational criteria:

   - Application logs will be retained for 30 days.
   - Container logs will be retained for 7 days.

 This strategy allows for sufficient log retention for retrospective analysis without causing unnecessary storage overload.